Kunj-Sharma03/api-monitoring-app/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the API Monitoring App to Vercel (frontend) and Render (backend).
+This guide covers deploying the API Monitoring App to Vercel (frontend) and Railway (backend).

 ## 🚀 Quick Deployment Steps